 When I’m encouraging you to fill the frame, I am not talking about getting your photos printed out and hung on the wall.
 That comes later.
 First, you must fill the frame you’re looking through when you take photos.

 To fill the frame means you have to be mindful of everything you include, not only your main subject.
-It will help if you consider the entire frame when you are looking through your camera viewfinder.
+You need to consider the entire frame when you are looking through your camera viewfinder.
 Beginning photographers too often are fixated on their subject.
 This is not all you need to be thinking about.

 Can Negative Space be Used to Help Fill the Frame?